-In accordance with Government Auditing Standards, we have also issued our report dated September 13 2016 on our consideration of the Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that report is an internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Corporation's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated September 11, 2019 on our consideration of the Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Corporation's internal control over financial reporting in accordance with Government Auditing Standards in considering the Corporation's internal control over financial reporting and compliance.

-Fred Maxiek CAA, P.C.
+Freed Maxick CAAs, P.C.

-Rochester, New York September 13, 2016
+Rochester, New York September 11, 2019